awsdocs/aws-doc-sdk-examples/php/example_code/glue/README.md

-# AWS Glue code examples for the SDK for C++
+# AWS Glue code examples for the SDK for PHP

 ## Overview

-Shows how to use the AWS SDK for C++ to work with AWS Glue.
+Shows how to use the AWS SDK for PHP to work with AWS Glue.

 <!--custom.overview.start-->
 <!--custom.overview.end-->